-A Well-Formed Query Helps a Search Engine Understand User Intent in the Query
+A Well-Formed Query Helps Search Engines Understand User Intent in the Query

 A Canonicalization Model May Be Used

-If the Classification model determines that the search query is not a well-formed query, the query is turned over to a trained canonicalization model to generate a well-formed version of the search query.
+If the Classification model determines that the search query is not well-formed, the query is turned over to a trained canonicalization model to generate a well-formed version of the search query.

 The search query may have some of its features extracted from the search query, and/or additional input processed using the canonicalization model to generate a well-formed version that correlates with the search query.